spiral/docs/docs/en/filters/configuration.md

 }
 ```

-By default, this interface is bound to [InputManager](/http/request-response.md) and which makes it possible to access
+By default, this interface is bound to [InputManager](/http/request-response.md) and allows to access
-any request's attribute using **source** and **origin** pair with dot-notation support.
+any request's attribute using a **source** and **origin** pair with dot-notation support.
 For example:

 ```php
 namespace App\Controller;